raviSanchala/ETL-Python-demo/README.md

 There are no restrictions on technologies used beyond using **Python** or **Scala** as the primary programming language for the project.

+#### Solutions :
+I have generated a solution where we will have processed data under a processed-data folder, To run the file we can directly run it as a python like

+Python3 app.py

+I have also include a docker if we wish to run it using docker we need to give following command

+docker build -t app .
+docker run -rm app

+It will create a processed-data folder under the docker container